cceremuga/pypacket/README.md

     * See the security notes section below for situational awareness.
 * Run `pip install -r requirements.txt`

+## Security Notes

+**APRS is never private and never secure.** APRS messages are transmitted on amateur radio frequencies in plaintext for anyone to read. **Connections to APRS-IS are insecure and only intended for licensed amateur radio operators.**

 ## Usage

 * Run `./main.py`.